jewettaij/jacobi_pd/README.md

 #### The main feature of this repository is it's license.

 Amazingly, as of 2020-1-01, no public-domain C++ header code exists for matrix diagonalization.
 Other C++ libraries such as Eigen or GSL use more restrictive licenses.
-(In my case, that prevent me from using those libraries to contribute to some projects.
-So I wrote my own.)
+(In my case, that prevent me from using those libraries to contribute to some github projects.
+So I wrote my own library.)
 This code has not been optimized, and does not run in parallel, and it only works on dense square real symmetric matrices.